-The last prep challenge for June is to buy lights for power outages, AND add a few clothes to your 72-hour kit.
+The last last prep challenge for June is to buy lights for power outages, and for your 72-hour kit.
 No one likes to be in the dark during a power outage, especially children.
-This is a great time of year to find lights on sale for emergencies since stores have them in stock for camping.
-You will also want to buy some emergency lights for your home in case you have an extended power outage.

 Buy Lights for Power Outages